zhengying-liu/autodl/how_to_format_data/README.md

 This is a tutorial made for participants/organizers of AutoDL challenge on how to format data into the standard data format adopted by this challenge.

-We strongly encourage participants to format their own data and **share with the community**, enriching the challenge and making it even more challenging, fruitful and more concretely, solving directly the problems within the participants' hands (almost free).
+We strongly encourage enterprises and research laboratories to format their own data and contribute to this challenge, augmenting the database of datasets and making the challenge's judge on participants' algorithm more concrete, robust and convincing.
+Alsot in return, contributors of data can benefit from a direct machine learning solution for their own problems, after a competitive challenge of the state of the art.

 ## What is the data format adopted by this challenge?

-The data used in this challenge are in the standard TensorFlow format: [TFRecords](https://www.tensorflow.org/programmers_guide/datasets#consuming_tfrecord_data).
+The data used in this challenge are in the standard TensorFlow format: [TFRecord](https://www.tensorflow.org/programmers_guide/datasets#consuming_tfrecord_data).
 According to the official documentation of TensorFlow,
-> the TFRecord file format is a simple record-oriented binary format that many TensorFlow applications use for training data.
+> the TFRecord file format is a simple [record-oriented](https://en.wikipedia.org/wiki/Record-oriented_filesystem) binary format that many TensorFlow applications use for training data.

-As binary files can have follow different format, TFRecords can be obtained following different protocols, as in [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+Just as binary files can have follow different encoding and decoding methods, TFRecords can be obtained following different protocols, defined by Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/).

 ## Readings (IMPORTANT)